Deploy SupportPal on Docker

 Create

-file with contents:pm.process_idle_timeout = 30s
+php/pool.d/custom.confin the same directory as yourdocker-compose.ymlfile with contents:pm.process_idle_timeout = 30s -

 Create or update

-, for example:version: '3.8' services: supportpal: volumes: - ./php/pool.d/:/etc/supportpal/php/pool.d/
+docker-compose.override.yml, for example:version: '3.8' services: supportpal: volumes: - ./php/pool.d/:/etc/supportpal/php/pool.d/ -

 Rebuild the container: